Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

 Your task is to fix `contSet.ellipsoid`.
 Go from small/easy methodes to big/hard methodes.
 Ensure the tests are correct by comparing them against the matlab code and tests, also keep in mind that the probelm can be with polytope that still has a lot of errors.
+No matter what find the root cause and fix it.